h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 Multicast
 '''''''''

 In this mode, H2O is using IP multicast to announce existence of H2O nodes.
-Each node selects the same multicast group and port based on specified shared cloud name (see ``-name`` option).
-For example, for IPv4/PORT a generated multicast group is ``228.246.114.236:58614`` (for cloud name ``michal``), for IPv6/PORT a generated multicast group is ``ff05:0:3ff6:72ec:0:0:3ff6:72ec:58614`` (for cloud name ``michal`` and link-local address which enforce link-local scope).
+Each node selects the same multicast group and port based on specified shared cluster name (see ``-name`` option).
+For example, for IPv4/PORT a generated multicast group is ``228.246.114.236:58614`` (for cluster name ``michal``), for IPv6/PORT a generated multicast group is ``ff05:0:3ff6:72ec:0:0:3ff6:72ec:58614`` (for cluster name ``michal`` and link-local address which enforce link-local scope).

 For IPv6 the scope of multicast address is enforced by a selected node IP.
 For example, if IP the selection process selects link-local address, then the scope of multicast will be link-local.
 This can be modified by specifying JVM variable ``sys.ai.h2o.network.ipv6.scope`` which enforces addressing scope use in multicast group address (for example, ``-Dsys.ai.h2o.network.ipv6.scope=0x0005000000000000`` enforces the site local scope.
 For more details please consult the class ``water.util.NetworkUtils``).